apache/pulsar/site/docs/latest/functions/overview.md

 ## Windowing

+{% include admonition.html type="warning" content="Window operations for Pulsar Functions are currently available for Java only.
+Python support is coming soon." %}

 **Window operations** gather processing results from functions within a specified time frame rather than on a per-message basis.
 Here are some example window operations:

 * Counting how many clicks a website has received in the last 10 minutes